 Nickel Leaching Issue

-The health risks from the nickel are much worse than the chromium.
+The health risks from nickel are much worse than chromium.
 Our body needs a trace amount of nickel that we already get from different foods like nuts, grains, and chocolate.
 However, if you’re nickel sensitive, it is best to avoid this cookware entirely.